Ann Wroe: Education and career

 After taking a first-class degree in History, Wroe received a doctorate in medieval history from the University of Oxford in 1975.
-After completing her education, she worked at the BBC World Service covering French and Italian news.
+After completing her university education, she worked at the BBC World Service covering French and Italian news.

-Wroe began working at The Economist, the weekly news magazine, in 1976.
+Wroe began working at The Economist, the weekly newspaper, in 1976.
 In her tenure she has held the position of Books and Arts editor, from 1988 to 1992, and US Editor, from 1992 to 2000.
 Since 2003, Wroe has been the Obituaries editor at The Economist, which typically publishes one obituary in each print issue.
 Obituaries Wroe has written include subjects Hunter S. Thompson, Arthur Miller, Prince, Paul Newman, and Osama bin Laden.
-She also writes a column in The Economist's bi-monthly cultural magazine 1843 and has edited The Economist's style guide.
+Wroe also writes a column in The Economist's bi-monthly cultural magazine 1843 and has edited The Economist's style guide.

 A collection of obituaries written by Wroe and previous Obituaries editor Keith Colquhoun was published in 2008.

 Other writing

 Wroe has published several non-fiction books including biographies of Pontius Pilate, Percy Shelley, and Perkin Warbeck.
 Her biography of Pilate was shortlisted for the 1999 Samuel Johnson Prize.
-Her 2011 book on the subject of the mythological figure of Orpheus won the London Hellenic Prize (then called the Criticos Prize).
-In 2016 her book Six Facets of Light, a collection of meditations on light as well as the observations of other writers and thinkers, was named a Spectator Book of the Year.
+Her 2011 book on the subject of the mythological figure of Orpheus, entitled Orpheus: The Song of Life, won the London Hellenic Prize (then called the Criticos Prize), and was described by John Banville as "a book of wonders, learned, playful and passionate."
+In 2016, her book Six Facets of Light, a collection of meditations on light as well as the observations of other writers and thinkers, was named a Spectator Book of the Year.
 Wroe has also written book reviews for The Telegraph.
-English author Hilary Mantel has described Wroe as one of the "most underrated" contemporary writers.
+English author Hilary Mantel described Wroe as one of the "most underrated" contemporary writers.

 Wroe became a Fellow of the Royal Society of Literature in 2007.
 She is also a Fellow of the Royal Historical Society.